Gustavus Vaughan Brooke: Acting career develops

-On his return to England, Brooke played several of his old parts at Drury Lane, and for the first time, Macbeth, with such success that he not only re-established his own reputation but saved the fortunes of the theatre.
-In 1854 he met George Coppin and agreed to go to Australia to give two hundred performances in the major towns there and in New Zealand.
+He agreed to go to Australia to give two hundred performances in the major towns there and in New Zealand.
 He left England on 25 November 1854, played a week at Cape Town Garrison Theatre and arrived at Melbourne on 23 February 1855.
-The Australian tour opened three days later at the Queen's Theatre, Melbourne; Brooke stayed in Australia for more than six years.
-When he arrived he had a repertoire of some 40 characters, and before he left he had almost doubled the number.
-His voice had regained its beauty, his art had matured.
-He did some of his best work while in Australia.
-The critics were unanimous in placing him as one of the great actors of all time, although occasional failures were admitted, Romeo being one of his less successful characters.
-He excelled particularly in tragedy, but also played comedy and Irish parts with success.
+The Australian tour opened three days later at the Queen's Theatre, Melbourne.
 Brooke's last Melbourne appearance was on 28 May 1861.
 On the 30 May he boarded the SS Great Britain, travelling with his future wife, American Avonia Jones, and her mother.
 They arrived in Liverpool 5 August 1861.